Vacuum effects induced by a plate in de Sitter spacetime in the presence of a cosmic string: Introduction

 \section{Introduction}

 De Sitter (dS) spacetime is one of the most interesting solutions allowed by the Theory of General Relativity.
-This curved maximally symmetric spacetime allows that several physical problem in Quantum Field Theory can be exactly solvable; moreover, the importance of these theoretical analysis increased by the appearance of the inflationary cosmology scenario \cite{Linde}.
-In great number of inflationary models, approximated dS spacetime is employed to solve relevant problems in standard Cosmology.
-During an inflationary epoch, quantum fluctuations in the inflaton field introduce inhomogeneities and may affect the transition toward the true vacuum.
-These fluctuations play important role in the generation of cosmic structures from inflation.
-More recently astronomical observations of high redshift supernovae, galaxy clusters and cosmic microwave background \cite{Ries2007, Spergel2007, Seljak2006} indicate that at the present epoch, the Universe is accelerating and can be well approximated by a world with a positive cosmological constant.
+This curved maximally symmetric spacetime allows that several physical problems in Quantum Field Theory can be exactly solvable; moreover, the importance of these theoretical analysis increased by the appearance of the inflationary cosmology scenario \cite{Linde}.
+In various inflation models, the expansion is taken by an approximately dS spacetime sourced by the potential energy of a scalar field, called inflaton.
+This short period of expansion naturally provides solution to several challenging issues within the standard Cosmology, such as the horizon and flatness problems for instance.
+Furthermore, quantum fluctuations in the inflaton field introduces small inhomogeneities which may have important consequences on the formation of large scale structures of the Universe at late stages.
+On the experimental grounds, recent astronomical observations of high redshift supernovae, galaxy clusters and cosmic microwave background \cite{Ries2007, Spergel2007, Seljak2006} suggest that the Universe is currently under accelerating expansion and could be approximately described by a world with a positive cosmological constant.

 Cosmic strings are linear topologically stable gravitational defects which may have been created in the early Universe after Planck time by a vacuum phase transition \cite{Kibble,V-S}.
 The gravitational field produced by a cosmic string may be approximated by a planar angle deficit in the surface orthogonal to the string.
 The simplest theoretical model which describes a straight and infinitely long cosmic string is given by a Dirac-delta type distribution for the energy-momentum tensor along the linear defect.
 This object can also be described by coupling the energy-momentum tensor associated with the Maxwell-Higgs system \cite{N-O} with the Einstein equations \cite{Garfinkle,Linet}.